A manufacturing town once known for its cutlery and silverware, Wallingford has moved into high-tech industries in the last 25 years.

 4. Farmer Joe’s Gardens

-For the people of Wallingford and Meriden this farm stand provides baskets of super-fresh organic produce as part of a community-supported agriculture programme.
+For the people of Wallingford and Meriden this farm stand provides baskets of super-fresh organic produce as part of a community-supported agriculture program.

-But you can also pay a visit to the store for seasonal fruit and vegetables, meat, eggs, milk, butter, cream, preserves, honey, maple syrup, spreads and sauces, and a lot more.
+But I’m pleased to report you can visit the store for freshly harvested fruit and vegetables.
+There’s also meat, eggs, milk, butter, cream, preserves, honey, maple syrup, spreads, sauces, garden decor, and a lot more.

-If you’re visiting with children you could turn it into a little excursion as there are farmyard animals like goats, chickens and a pig in pens at the back.
+If you’re here with children you could turn it into a little outing.
+There are barnyard animals like goats, chickens, and a potbelly pig in pens at the back.

 5. New England Cider Company